DonEnricoEsteve/Data_Science_Project/Implementation/README_Implementation.md

      Report for csd computation testing can be found under "Implementation".

-__Note__: During run, close all figures that are not being automatically closed for run contnuation.
+__Note__: During run, close all figures that are not being automatically closed for run continuation.

 ## Project usage